sugarlabs/musicblocks-v4/README.md

 ## Tech Stack

 This core of Music Blocks 2.0 uses `TypeScript 4`.
-In addition, `ts-jest` shall be used for testing.
+In addition, `Jest` shall be used for testing.
 `Webpack` has been configured to transpile and bundle the source code, for deployment on a web browser.